Hiba-Chaabnia/Traversaal-x-Optimized-AI-Hackathon/README.md

-# AgentPro: PHP to Next.js Migration Multi-Agent System
+# PHP to Next.js Migration Multi-Agent System (Developed Using AgentPro Framework)

 ## 🎯 Project Overview

-**This project** is a multi-agent AI system built to **automate the migration of legacy PHP applications to modern Next.js 14 architectures**, leveraging specialized AI agents for different aspects of the migration process.
-Each agent is powered by Mistral's Codestral model and focuses on specific tasks like code conversion, security analysis, and documentation generation.
+**This project** is a multi-agent AI system, built entirely on the AgentPro Framework, enabling **modular, autonomous agents to collaborate in migrating legacy PHP applications to modern Next.js 14 stacks.** Each agent is powered by Mistral's Codestral model and focuses on specific tasks like code conversion, security analysis, and documentation generation.

 ## 🔥 Key Features